Generation-UK-I/git-and-github/exercises/installing-git.md

 You can now use `git commit` and `git push` to syncronise your local repository with GitHub.
 You will be prompted to provide a commit message, your first commit when you're populating your repo' is often just *"initial commit"*.

+## Easy Mode

 If you've gotten this far congrats... now for easy mode.

 If you have git and `Visual Studio Code` installed, you can actually do everything from within VSC.

-Why not do it this from the start???
+>Why not do it this way from the start???
 [Don't forget](https://blog.codeitbro.com/wp-content/uploads/2025/08/using-git-via-gui-vs-command-line-meme.jpg)